What’s the Buzz

 Frequently Asked Questions

 Tramadol can provide adequate analgesia (pain relief) from severe pain.
 It is typically used for short-term relief of severe pain, such as postoperatively.
-Patients are not usually given tramadol for long-term (chronic) pain conditions due to the risks associated with this medicine.
+Except for those with severe chronic pain due to cancer or other chronic illnesses, patients are not usually given tramadol for long-term (chronic) pain conditions due to the risks associated with this medicine.

-Small studies have shown that tramadol is slightly weaker and less effective in controlling acute musculoskeletal pain compared to hydrocodone.
-In addition, it can also cause more side effects and is more expensive than hydrocodone.
-Your healthcare provider will choose tramadol versus hydrocodone or other drugs (non-opioids like acetaminophen or diclofenac sodium) based on your medical history and pain score.
+Your doctor can help you choose tramadol versus hydrocodone or other drugs (non-opioids like acetaminophen or diclofenac sodium) based on your medical history and pain score.

 Learn more: Hydrocodone vs Oxycodone: What’s the Difference?

-Both tramadol and codeine are opioid analgesics and are equally effective in controlling pain.
-They both have about 1/10 the potency of morphine.
-There is no evidence that one has a favorable potency compared to the other or a significant difference in analgesic efficacy.
+Both tramadol and codeine are opioid analgesics and are considered to be roughly equal in controlling pain There is no evidence that one has a favorable potency compared to the other or a significant difference in analgesic efficacy.

 The regular tablet of tramadol is 50 mg.
 Extended-release formulations come in doses of 100 mg, 150 mg, 200 mg, and 300 mg.
 The liquid is 10 mg/mL.